Afzal Khan (British politician)

-He was formerly Lord Mayor of Manchester for the year 2005–2006, and served as a Member of the European Parliament (MEP) for North West England from 2014 to 2017.
+He was formerly Lord Mayor of Manchester for 2005–2006, and served as a Member of the European Parliament (MEP) for North West England from 2014 to 2017.

-Early life
+Early life and education

-Khan was born in Pakistan and came to the UK aged 11.
-After leaving school without qualifications, he had a number of jobs, including as a Greater Manchester Police constable, before returning to education and qualifying as a solicitor.
+Afzal Khan was born on 5 April 1958 in Jhelum, Pakistan before coming to the UK aged 11.
+After leaving school without any qualifications, he had a number of jobs, including as a police officer for Greater Manchester Police, a labourer and bus driver.
+He returned to education at Abraham Moss College and got a degree in law from Manchester Polytechnic before qualifying as a solicitor in 1996.

 Political career

+Khan started his political career in local government before moving to the European Parliament and then the Parliament of the United Kingdom after becoming an MP in the 2017 general election.

 Local government

-Khan was first elected a Labour Councillor in 2000, being re-elected in 2004, 2007 and 2011, representing Cheetham Ward.
+Khan was first elected a Labour councillor in 2000, being re-elected in 2004, 2007 and 2011, representing Cheetham Ward.
 He served as Executive Member for Children's Services.